-Read our full review of Acorns here.
+You can read our full review of Acorns here.

 Investment and Retirement

-Once you’ve got your month-to-month finances under control, it’s time to start looking ahead.
-Here are some of the best software apps to help you with a more robust money management strategy.
+Once you’ve got your monthly budget under control, it’s time to start looking ahead.
+Here are some of the best software apps to help you with your retirement and investing strategy.